-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to

-- CO1.
-Understand the dielectric properties of various organic and inorganic materials and their suitability for high voltage applications. - CO2.
-Realize the behavior of dielectric materials in the presence of static and in alternating fields. - CO3.
-Understand the breakdown mechanism of various dielectric materials in the presence of high voltages. - CO4.
-Realize the various polymer type insulation system for high voltage applications and the breakdown mechanism in composite insulation system. - CO5.
-Understand the suitability of various dielectric materials for various high voltage equipment.
+- CO1. understand the dielectric properties of various organic and inorganic materials and their suitability for high voltage applications. - CO2. realize the behavior of dielectric materials in the presence of static and in alternating fields. - CO3. understand the breakdown mechanism of various dielectric materials in the presence of high voltages. - CO4. realize the various polymer type insulation system for high voltage applications and the breakdown mechanism in composite insulation system. - CO5. understand the suitability of various dielectric materials for various high voltage equipment.